tong1heng/tong1heng/README.md

 - 🌱 I'm going to pursue master's degree in the School of Information of **Renmin University of China**.
 --->

-- 🐳 I’m Yiheng Tong, a first-year graduate in the School of Information of **Renmin University of China**.
+- 🐳 I’m Yiheng Tong, a first-year postgraduate in the School of Information of **Renmin University of China**.
 - 🍊 I’m a **system enthusiast** and currently focused on **learned index, prefetching, etc**.
 - 📫 If you have any questions or comments, please email me at: yihengtong@ruc.edu.cn or yihengtong@outlook.com.